 Iranians have witnessed the destructive Arabs’ invasion of Iran after the defeat of the Sassanians’ army.
 The lack of discipline, order, unity, and integration within the administration body of Sassanians’ government paved the way for the Arabs’ conquest of Iran with a deadly blow.

 This happened at the time of Omar, the 2nd caliph of Muslims.
-Having seen the upper-class corruption, deterioration of their beliefs structure, code of ethics and financial matters, lower class Iranians did not see any reason to defend the existing conditions.
+Having seen the upper-class corruption, deterioration of their beliefs structure, code of ethics, and financial matters, lower-class Iranians did not see any reason to defend the existing conditions.
 Yet, Arabs could not seize the entire territories of Iran quickly although they launched their revengeful conquest on Iran.
 It was revengeful as Iranians kings had suppressed their uprisings and rejected their invitation to a new faith.

-After Arabs’ invasion of Iran, Zoroastrians, in their homeland, Iran, had to pay taxes for not converting to Arabs’ religion.
+After the Arabs’ invasion of Iran, Zoroastrians, in their homeland, Iran, had to pay taxes for not converting to Arabs’ religion.
 They also had to promise not to interfere with the Arab occupiers’ plans.
 The upper-class Iranians showed more readiness to convert to the new religion.

 Those who willingly converted to Islam were exempt from tax payments but were not considered equal to Arab Muslims.
 Instead, such Iranian Muslims found themselves treated as freed slaves.
 They couldn’t ride horses and hold weapons when they fought in the battlefields for the cause of the new religion.
 They were not allowed to marry Arab women either.